fastrgv/AdaGate/README.md

 * Full source is provided.

-* Note that a 32 bit build for Windows is delivered.
+* Note that a 32+64 bit builds for Windows are delivered.

 * Laptop friendly controls;  supports Mac Retina displays.